Heraion of Perachora

 The archeological site can be divided by an imaginary line to the upper site (on the hillside) and the lower site (by the sea).
 The chapel of Agios Ioannis is located between the two.

-There’s no chance the visitor to Heraion not to include in his itinerary the nearby Vouliagmeni Lake (lagoon) and have his lunch in one of the many taverns or swim and sunbathe at its sandy shores.
-There is a road around the lake and a very small canal at its west part, connecting the lake with the Gulf of Corinth and the open sea.
+There’s no chance the visitor to Heraion not include in his itinerary the nearby Vouliagmeni Lake (lagoon) and have lunch in one of the many taverns or swim and sunbathe on its sandy shores.
+A road around the lake and a tiny canal at its west part connect it with the Gulf of Corinth and the open sea.

-At Cape Melagkavi stands a very impressive lighthouse above the archeological site.
-The Melagkavi lighthouse, which built in 1897, is operated by the Greek Navy and is easily accessible via path, that starts above the archeological site.
-From the lighthouse site (the building itself is not accessible to the public) one has great views all over the Gulf of Corinth.
+At Cape Melagkavi stands an imposing lighthouse above the archeological site.
+The Melagkavi lighthouse, built in 1897, is operated by the Greek Navy and is easily accessible via a path that starts above the archeological site.
+From the lighthouse site (the building itself is not accessible to the public), one has great views all over the Gulf of Corinth.

-At the rocky hill, overlooking the archeological site from the east, stands the chapel of Agios Nikolaos.
-The chapel is accesible via a path that starts oposite the Fountain of Hera.
-The Fountain of Hera is located outside the archeological site, on the road leading to it from Vouliagmeni Lake (500m before arriving to the parking lot, on your right hand).
+The chapel of Agios Nikolaos stands at the rocky hill, overlooking the archeological site from the east.
+The chapel is accessible via a path opposite the Fountain of Hera.
+The Fountain of Hera is located outside the archeological site, on the road leading to it from Vouliagmeni Lake (500m before arriving at the parking lot, on your right hand).